-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena previews the upcoming Southern California Genealogical Society Jamboree, including the genealogy talks she will be presenting there on behalf of GenealogyBank.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena previews the upcoming Southern California Genealogical Society Jamboree, including the genealogy talks she will be presenting there on behalf of GenealogyBank.

 Do you have an event you look forward to every year?
 There are certain genealogy conferences that family history researchers look forward to year after year, and one of those is the Southern California Genealogical Society Jamboree being held at the Los Angeles Marriott Burbank Airport Hotel June 5th-8th.
 After all, what’s not to like?
 Four days of genealogical education in the beautiful Southern California sunshine.